scholarslab/scholarslab.github.io/docs/README.md

 * [Writing & editing posts & pages](authoring-and-editing.md)
 * [Contributing visual styles](css-submission.md)
 * [Common Jekyll problems](common-jekyll-problems.md): Command line errors we've encountered & how to solve them

+# Future documentation
 * Creating a GitHub Issue: future home of how to record a bug, feature request, etc. as a GitHub issue
+* [Using Gulp](gulp-setup.md) to do things like build/minify the javascript assets (AV 12/5/2018: I'm not sure whether this is up-to-date?)